pburgeson/velocity/README.md

 7. Styling makes for a unique aircraft
 8. XL gets to a higher TAS than SE and I'm seeking a cross country machine
 9. Fixed gear lowers insurance costs and eliminates the possibility of a gear up landing
+10. Electrical Deicing for leading edges, prop, and windscreen

 This is a very long term project as I am not expecting to start construction until I retire.
 Planning can carry on until then.